Wood floors can be expensive to install, but they’re also a gorgeous highlight of the home.

 Generally, wood is almost guaranteed to have a brown appearance or undertone.
 As such, brown furniture will match any wood stain, despite its range.

-Brown furniture will reinforce and agree with the nature imagery from a wooden floor.
+Brown furniture reinforces and agrees with the nature imagery of a wooden floor.
 For example, you can combine these elements to create a homemade cabin look.

 It’s also important to consider that this can become overwhelming.
 Fortunately, there are many shades of brown to play with.
 Even though it is “near neutral,” brown is often considered similar to the color orange.